 Passive investors, not passive owners

-A look at Vanguard's approach to proxy voting
+A look at Vanguard's approach to proxy voting and corporate governance

-"While our approach of quiet diplomacy has led some to conclude that our voice is silent on many debates, we believe that our effectiveness is maximized by taking our message directly to those companies where we believe changes are needed.
+While our approach of quiet diplomacy has led some to conclude that our voice is silent on many debates, we believe that our effectiveness is maximized by taking our message directly to those companies where we believe changes are needed.

-We believe that effective corporate governance structures strike an appropriate balance between and among the rights and responsibilities of owners, directors, and managers.
-Likewise, compensation programs should be calibrated to incent and reward long-term performance relative to the performance of relevant peers and the market; performance in this context must be sustainable and enduring, not the sometimes fleeting advances in stock prices sought by traders and those who attempt to profit from pricing inefficiencies in the market).
+We believe that effective corporate governance creates an appropriate balance between the rights and responsibilities of owners, directors, and managers.
+Likewise, compensation programs should encourage and reward long-term performance and be sustainable (not like the sometimes fleeting advances in stock prices sought by traders and those who attempt to profit from pricing inefficiencies in the market).

 The bottom line is that we believe that the vast majority of boards and management teams are appropriately focused on the same long-term value objectives as we are.
 This translates into broad support for most matters proposed by corporate boards.
 Do we always get it right?
 Probably not.
 Are there votes that, in retrospect, we'd reconsider?
 Absolutely.
 However, we're committed to striving to evolve and refine our approach to corporate governance to serve our core purpose—one company, and one vote, at a time.